Last Updated on March 30, 2023

 Down pillows, on the other hand, are worth the trouble.
 Because of their cost, you should try to get as much mileage out of them as possible.

-Down and down/feather blend pillows experience three common problems:
+Down and down/feather blend pillows experience two common problems:

 For a severely clumpy pillow, take a few moments and run your fingers through it – gently!
 The motion here is similar to giving someone a scalp massage.